Crawford Barton: Biography

-Photographic work
+Career

-Many of Barton's images documenting long-haired freaks dancing in the street, love-ins in the park, "dykes on bikes," cross-dressers in the Castro, and leather men prowling at night have become classics of the gay world.
+Many of Barton's images documenting long-haired men dancing in the street, lovers in the park, cross-dressers and men prowling at night have become popular in gay culture.
 He photographed some of the first Gay Pride parades and protests; Harvey Milk campaigning in San Francisco; and celebrities including poet Lawrence Ferlinghetti and actors Sal Mineo and Paul Winfield.

-It was his circle of friends and acquaintances that inspired his most intimate erotic photography, especially his lover, Larry Lara.
-Barton described Lara as the “perfect specimen, as crazy and wonderful and spontaneous and free as Kerouac, so I’m never bored and never tired of looking at him.”
-Considered as a single body of work, his photographs of Lara dancing in the hallway of their flat on Dorland Street, a bearded hippie in the door of a cabin in Marin, a sensual nude in the hills of Land's End, suggest the fullness, richness and complexity of the man he loved most.

-In addition to his fine art photography, Barton worked on assignment for The Advocate and the Bay Area Reporter, as well as The Examiner, Newsday, and the Los Angeles Times.
+In addition to his photography, Barton worked on assignment for The Advocate and the Bay Area Reporter, as well as The Examiner, Newsday, and the Los Angeles Times.

 Exhibitions

 In 1974, the M. H. de Young Memorial Museum featured Barton's prints in a show entitled "New Photography: San Francisco and the Bay Area."
 His work was praised by The New York Times reviewer.
 Other critics labeled it “shocking” and “vulgar.”

 Barton's photography has continued appearing periodically in exhibitions since his death, notably in one-artist shows at the GLBT Historical Society in San Francisco and the San Francisco LGBT Community Center in 2004 and at the Magnet men's health center in the city's Castro District in 2005.
-Barton's photographs of Harvey Milk also were featured in a historical exhibition cosponsored by the GLBT Historical Society at the Nouveau Latina Cinema in Paris in 2009 in conjunction with the French release of Gus Van Sant's Milk.
+Barton's photographs of Harvey Milk were also featured in a historical exhibition cosponsored by the GLBT Historical Society at the Nouveau Latina Cinema in Paris in 2009 in conjunction with the French release of Gus Van Sant's Milk.

-Publications

-A book of Barton's work, Beautiful Men, was published in 1976.
-In addition, his photographs were used to illustrate a collection of short stories of Malcolm Boyd.

-Crawford Barton, Days of Hope was published posthumously in 1994 by Editions Aubrey Walter.
-The book features more than 60 of Barton's black and white photographs that capture the look and optimistic spirit of '70s gay San Francisco: the freedom and joy of the sexual revolution (pre-AIDS), the intimate bonds of lesbian and gay couples, and like Beautiful Men, homoerotic portraits of men.

-Archives and rights
+Archives and copyrights

 The GLBT Historical Society, an archives, research center and museum in San Francisco, holds the complete personal and professional papers and studio archives of Crawford Barton; in addition, the society owns the copyrights to Barton's work, which were transferred to the institution by the Barton estate.